-Clint Eastwood as Harry Callahan
+Clint Eastwood is Ultimately Dirty Harry

-Direction and Editing Sets the Pace
+Direction and Editing Pace the Story

 Favorite Dirty Harry Quote

-Which is your favorite Dirty Harry quote?See results without voting
+Which is your favorite Dirty Harry quote?

-Callahan cool and collected strides outside pulling out his monstrous, long barreled, heavyweight Smith and Wesson .44 Magnum.
+Callahan's calm and collected strides outside pull out his monstrous, long-barreled, heavyweight Smith and Wesson .44 Magnum.
 He single-handedly stops the heist by shooting the fleeing bank robbers.
-Still chewing his hot dog he fires his sixth shot at the last fleeing robber.
+Still chewing his hot dog, Dirty Harry fires his sixth shot at the last fleeing robber.
 He looks down at his pant leg that indicates blood seeped through from a leg wound.
-He walks over to the entrance of the bank and threatens the wounded robber who is reaching for his shotgun on the sidewalk.
+Dirty Harry walks over to the entrance of the bank.
+He threatens the wounded robber, who is reaching for his shotgun on the sidewalk.